 Why you'll love this recipe

 - Simple Ingredients: All the ingredients are pantry staples or easy-to-find grocery items, so there’s no need for a special shopping trip.
-My chocolate ganache cake is simple too!
+My chocolate ganache cake and apricot tart is simple too!

 - One Layer: A single-layer cake means less effort and cleanup without sacrificing flavor or presentation.
 Chocolate cream cheese cake is also one layer!